Mootly/mp_secure/README.md

 It uses an array of registered strings for tracking, so it can be used to lock down anything that can call the class instance to pass it a string or test for values.
 It was written to be included in other classes to standardize locking, but can be used for anything.

+Except instantiation, which expects an error handling object, and `secure4prod`, which takes no arguments, all methods expect one and only one string.

+**This is NOT a robust solution.**

+Caveat emptor.

+Except it's free, so maybe more sort of caveat donum?

 ## System Requirements

 Requirements are pretty simple.

 - This was developed using PHP 8.1.
 It should work in PHP 7.0 and up, but has **not** been test for backward compatibility.
 - A web server, or what's the point really?